aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-rendering/_index.md

 ### **Rendering Chart to PDF**

-In order to render the chart to PDF format, the Aspose.Cells APIs have exposed the Chart.ToPdf method with ability to store the resultant PDF on disc path or Stream.
+In order to render the chart to PDF format, the Aspose.Cells APIs have exposed the Chart.ToPdf method with the ability to store the resultant PDF to a disk path or stream.

 {{< highlight cpp >}}